-- High fiber diets - researchers from the Uniformed Services University of the Health Sciences reported in the Proceedings of the National Academy of Sciences (PNAS) (May 2013 issue) that people on high fiber diets have a higher risk of harboring E. coli bacteria and suffering the consequences of O157:H7 infection and severe disease.
-The authors reported that "dietary choice affects Shiga toxin-producing Escherichia coli (STEC) O157:H7 colonization and disease."
+Researchers from the Uniformed Services University of the Health Sciences found that people who consumed high fiber diets had a higher risk of harboring E. coli bacteria, suffering the consequences of O157:H7 infection, and were prone to developing more severe cases of disease.

 Symptoms of E. coli infection

 The length of time between E.coli infection and the start of symptoms can vary.

 The patient will typically experience symptoms within 3-4 days after being exposed to the bacteria; however, in some cases, symptoms may appear within 24 hours, or 1 week later.